json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 I wanted to learn how Doom’s WAD files work, so I wrote a simple loader in C++.
 My goal was just to open a WAD, read its contents, and understand how it’s structured.
-The code isn’t fancy or optimized — it’s just a clean, minimal implementation that does the job.

 ---